spcourse/populations-oo/10 phase1/contents.md

 In this diagram, you see that an object of the class `Experiment` contains exactly one object of the class `Rabbit`.
 This is shown by the line that starts with the diamond shape (⬦---) and has the `1` written next to the `Rabbit` class.
 The diamond shape denotes aggregation (i.e., "contains") and the number denotes how many.
 So this translates to: "an experiment contains one rabbit".

-The UML diagram also shows the methods and attributes that the classes have.
+The UML diagram also shows the methods and attributes that the classes should have.

-For convenience, we've made everything that you have to implement **bold** and everything that needs to be modified *italic*.
+For convenience, we've made everything that you still have to implement **bold** and everything that needs to be modified *italic*.

 ### Specification
 So what you get is most of the class `Experiment`.
 This class contains the following: